-Proyecto Faro, due to the Covid-19 pandemic, holds its legal clinic in a hybrid model –in person at the Salvation Army in Spring Valley and online on Zoom.
+Proyecto Faro holds its legal clinic in a hybrid model –in person at the Salvation Army in Spring Valley and online on Zoom.
 It takes place on the 3rd Wednesday of every month.
-To attend, please write to us with the word “Zoom” in the subject or body of a message to email@example.com or Facebook or call (845) 444-8245.
+We work with trusted volunteer attorneys who will consult with you at the clinic.
+However, currently, we don’t have attorneys who can fully represent you.
+To attend, please write to us with the word “Zoom” in the subject or body of a message to firstname.lastname@example.org or Facebook or call (845) 444-8245.
 Spanish and Haitian creole interpreters are available.

 Knowledge is power!
 Our legal clinics are participatory and focus on empowerment through sharing knowledge.
 We believe each immigrant not only can and must be an expert in their case, but that taking charge of one’s case results in the best outcomes.
 The clinics are not simply a space where lawyers provide services to “clients.”
 Immigrants themselves coordinate the trainings and trained volunteers do as much work as possible in close advisement with ally lawyers.